BadenLab/LED-Zappelin/Instruction Manual/README.md

 ## Calibrating the Stimulator

-Stimulating LEDs can be approximately brought into a desired intensity regime by adding a serial resistor to limit the current they receive (c.f.
+<p align="justify">Stimulating LEDs can be approximately brought into a desired intensity regime by adding a serial resistor to limit the current they receive (c.f.
 5.2).
 They can also be further calibrated within the code:

-The TLC5947 is a 12-bit PWM grayscale driver, meaning that it offers up to 4,096 grey levels to adjust each LED power.
+<p align="justify">The TLC5947 is a 12-bit PWM grayscale driver, meaning that it offers up to 4,096 grey levels to adjust each LED power.

-On the Arduino code there is a second tab called “LED_values” which hard-codes the maximum power an LED can get.
+<p align="justify">On the Arduino code there is a second tab called “LED_values” which hard-codes the maximum power an LED can get.
 Those values range from 0 (no current) to 4095 (max current, 15 mA by default with potentiometer tuned all the way down).

-On the default script we defined two distinct max values (max1 & max2) that can be called individually.
+<p align="justify">On the default script we defined two distinct max values (max1 & max2) that can be called individually.
 The purpose here is to have the opportunity to use the same stimulus sequence at two different regimes of light intensities.
-More can be added manually by the user.
+More can be added manually by the user. </p>

 <img src="https://github.com/BadenLab/Tetra-Chromatic-Stimulator/blob/master/Images/LED%20Values.png">

-For the calibration, we suggest setting the max_LED# value to 4095 (full power) and use successively a spectrometer and a powermeter to adjust the LED brightness by finely turning the trimmer potentiometer at the back of the stimulator.
+<p align="justify">For the calibration, we suggest setting the max_LED# value to 4095 (full power) and use successively a spectrometer and a powermeter to adjust the LED brightness by finely turning the trimmer potentiometer at the back of the stimulator.

-As the LED output is linear relative to the values entered here (Fig. 3), any max_LED# value will be proportional to the LED power set up for the 4095 value.
-The LED value (0-100%) entered in the stimulus sequence is linearly mapped to 0-max_LED#.
+<p align="justify">As the LED output is linear relative to the values entered here (Fig. 3), any max_LED# value will be proportional to the LED power set up for the 4095 value.
+The LED value (0-100%) entered in the stimulus sequence is linearly mapped to 0-max_LED#.</p>

 We also provide a calibration script in the form of an [iPyhton jupyter notebook](https://github.com/BadenLab/Tetra-Chromatic-Stimulator/blob/master/Instruction%20Manual/Stimulator%20Calibration/Stimulator_Calibration.ipynb).
 This script was designed to calibarte a 4 LEDs system for experiment on the zebrafish retina.